vesuxyz/docs/docs/users/start.md

 ### Connect your wallet

-1. Click on the **Connect** button on the top right hand corner.
+1. Click on the **Connect wallet** button on the top right hand corner.

-img

 2. Choose one of the available options to connect.

-img

 3. Once you see your address on the top right hand corner, you are connected.

-img
+Click on the button that now shows your wallet address to access your positions, rewards and history.